austinfrey/NodeOS/README.md

 - **PaaS providers** like Heroku or Joyent's Manta
 - **container providers** like Docker & Vagga

+## Architecture

 Core development is being done in layers.
 There could be some differences to adjust better to each target platform, but the general structure is:

-- *barebones* custom Linux kernel with an initramfs that boots to a Node.js REPL
+- [*barebones*](https://github.com/NodeOS/nodeos-barebones) custom Linux kernel with an initramfs that boots to a Node.js REPL
-- *initramfs* Initram environment to mount the users partition & boot the system
+- [*initramfs*](https://github.com/NodeOS/nodeos-initramfs) Initram environment to mount the users partition & boot the system
-- *usersfs*   multi-user environment with the same behaviour of traditional OSes
+- [*usersfs*](https://github.com/NodeOS/nodeos-userfs) multi-user environment with the same behaviour of traditional OSes.
+Primarily for demo purposes.
+Users are encouraged to make their own `userfs` bundles for their applications.

 ### Booting process